-The joint degree Master of Business Administration/Master of Science in Leadership program is specifically designed to integrate key elements from both existing programs to provide a degree option for students.
-This joint degree program leads to the awarding of one master's degree with study in two related disciplines.
+The joint Master of Business Administration/Master of Science in Leadership degree infuses key elements from business and leadership to provide a holistic understanding and managerial performance capacity across professional contexts.
+Completion of this joint degree yields one master's degree in two expertise areas.